davlum/localemr/README.md

 Based on the work from [spulec/moto](https://github.com/spulec/moto).

-A locally running service that resembles [AWS EMR](https://aws.amazon.com/emr/).
+A locally running service that resembles [Elastic Map Reduce](https://aws.amazon.com/emr/).
-Should not be used in any production environment whatsoever.
+This should not be used in any production environment whatsoever.
 The intent is to facilitate local development.

 Currently requires [Docker](https://www.docker.com/) in order to bring up additional services, such as [Apache Livy](https://livy.incubator.apache.org/) and [Apache Spark](https://spark.apache.org/).

-Make sure AWS related environment variables are set in order to not alter your actual AWS infrastructure.
+Make sure AWS related environment variables are set in order to not alter your actual Amazon infrastructure.

 ```.env
 AWS_ACCESS_KEY_ID=testing